-Helene Loos explores mechanisms of perceptual and behavioural phenomena in the field of olfaction, applying a range of methods to identify and quantify odorants and their metabolites in biological samples, to characterize them in view of psychophysical parameters, and to assess their potential function in modulating behaviour.
+The group of Helene Loos explores mechanisms of perceptual and behavioural phenomena in the field of olfaction, applying a range of methods to identify and quantify odorants and their metabolites in biological samples, to characterize them in view of psychophysical parameters, and to assess their potential function in modulating behaviour.
 The two main areas of research are:

-- The investigation of perceptual and physiological effects of odour-active volatiles in humans.
+- Investigation of perceptual and physiological effects of odour-active volatiles.

-- The analytical characterization of odour-active and odourless volatiles in body odours.
+- Analytical characterization of odour-active and odourless volatiles.

-We are constantly complementing and optimizing the methods we use to answer our research questions.
+We are constantly complementing and optimizing the methods we utilize to answer our research questions.
 Amongst others, we apply the following methods in conjunction with the appropriate statistical interpretation: